ven7782/AmpyFin/README.md

 #### ⏳ Time Delta Coefficient

-This ensures that recent trades have a greater influence on decision-making while maintaining balance to avoid extreme bias toward any single trade.
+This ensures that strategies with better recent performance have a greater influence on decision-making while maintaining balance by also accounting for old performance as well.

 ### 💡 Benefits of Dynamic Ranking